triforkse/trifork.se/public/handbook.md

 ### Testing

-#### Our statement

 We strongly encourage writing tests.
 Writing tests helps you and especially others to produce better and maintainable code.
 Every project should have automatic testing enabled.
 See continuous integration.

 In an ideal world at least every central component, features of high business value or which have a high impact when failing are fully tested.
 In reality it seems to depend on the project pressure, the mood, experience and assertiveness of the current developers and project managers.
 But let us stay on the bright sight and let us tell some words about testing in general which hopefully change your point view :)

 Testing ensures not only the correctness of your code - it facilitates the ongoing development and maintenance which is not necessarily done by the original developer (which might be YOU).
 Even if you assume that your code is error-free and will never be touched again especially in an agile development or project business you never know for sure.
 Testing is about proving that your code is testable!
 Nothing is as annoying and disappointing as to want to write tests only to find out that the code is not testable and writing tests would require a significant additional effort which is not arguable to project management.
 Who is responsible for that?
 We think that it's your responsibility to make sure that your code is testable!
 The following developer who will get in touch with your project (maybe in the near future) will thank you for an usable test foundation.

 Writing good - clean, maintainable and extensible tests is as hard as any other part of creating quality software.
 You might even say writing good tests is harder because implementation details are changing - good tests last for much longer than their original target implementation.
 But knowing how to write 'good' tests especially which don't create an overhead when refactoring the target implementation and which are easy to understand and to extend is very hard and is a skill that is learned by study and practice and it takes time.
 To speed up the learning curve is doable in a very easy way: Just do it right from the beginning :)  The major benefit of writing 'good' tests while you develop rather than after the fact is that it produces testable code.Testable Code tends to be better code because it is usually modular, has a clean and easy to use interface,and interacts only with few other parts of the code base...

 ### Continuous Integration